-- To add another chapter: At the end of the document type Norway and set it to Heading 1.
-Update the Table of Contents again. - Open the "B.Text" document in Group 2.
+To add another chapter: At the end of the document type Norway and set it to Heading 1. - Open the "B.Text" document in Group 2.
 Use the keyboard shortcut Ctrl-A to highlight all the text.
 Copy and paste over the first paragraph under Denmark.
 Update the Table of Contents. - Whenever you make document changes, make sure to update it in the Table of Contents. - The items in the Table of Contents are also links!
 Hold the Ctrl button, click Iceland, and see what happens.